A cruise ship that carried a man who died from coronavirus is held off the California coast with 3,500 people on board - KRDO

 The Grand Princess was on a 15-day trip and was scheduled to return Saturday.
 But the trip was cut short after news broke Wednesday of the California man’s death.

-The ship is now near the San Francisco coast but must remain at sea as it awaits coronavirus test kits to be delivered by helicopter.
+The ship is now near the San Francisco coast but must remain at sea as it awaits testing for the virus from test kits delivered by helicopter Thursday.

 She said 2,383 passengers and 1,100 crew members are aboard the ship.
 A total of 35 have shown flu-like symptoms during the course of the cruise, though many have recovered and are no longer showing symptoms.